gpiozero/gpiozero/docs/migrating_from_rpigpio.rst

 for :doc:`api_spi` including a range of analog to digital converters.

-Device classes which are compatible with other GPIO devices, but have no relation to GPIO pins, such as :class:`CPUtemperature`, :class:`TimeOfDay`, :class:`PingServer` and :class:`LoadAverage` are also provided.
+Device classes which are compatible with other GPIO devices, but have no relation to GPIO pins, such as :class:`CPUTemperature`, :class:`TimeOfDay`, :class:`PingServer` and :class:`LoadAverage` are also provided.

 GPIO Zero features support for multiple pin libraries.
 The default is to use